 Kenya: Late crop or main crop is well under way as the auction is seeing large volumes of coffees being presented from low quality naturals to high quality cooperative and estate coffees.
 Production seems to be on par with last year and prices too seem to be firm looking for the highest price at the auction for high-cupping lots.
 We have just seen our first delivery of cooperative and factory traceable lots as well as a great cupping Organic lot from the late crop.
 More coffees will start to hit our cupping table as the weeks go on.

 Tanzania: Is slowly arriving in the U.S where northern estate lots have been the gems of the season.
 Over the past few seasons we have seen inconsistency mainly from the southern areas, which seems to be a continued trend overall as well for this year.
 The port of Dar es Salaam is jammed with coffees from neighboring countries looking to ship their coffees (Burundi, Rwanda, Uganda) and we can expect some delays yet again from this port.
 This year will be a bit different from prior years where our focus has been more heavily concentrated on traceable, better processed lots from the north near Kilimanjaro and Arusha.
 Watch for further developments as coffees are starting to arrive from February to April.

 Far East and Indonesia

-At this point in most producing countries crop cycle and with recent lows in the futures markets, our focus here at Royal is aligning ourselves with good supplier partners who will do their best to maintain quality given the change in prices year on year.
+Once again, we reiterate that with the recent lows in the futures markets, our focus here at Royal is aligning ourselves with good supplier-partners who will do their best to maintain quality given the change in prices year on year.